 When comparing the DNA of each fish, the researchers looked at specific regions of the DNA called genes.
 Genes code for specific traits, but as we know, traits like eye color or hair color can differ between different subjects.
 These variations of a gene are called alleles.
 When two organisms reproduce using sexual reproduction, they pass down these alleles to their offspring.
 This means that most organisms have a pair of genes (and therefore a pair of alleles) - one from their mother, and one from their father.
+If both parents have alleles that code for red hair, the offspring will likely have red hair.
+But if one parent has red hair and the other has brown hair, the offspring will have brown hair because brown hair is known to be a stronger, or "dominant" trait.
 By looking at the alleles of different organism - in our case, bonefish - we can get a good idea of how closely or distantly two fish are related.